gem-library/gem/docs/docs/installation.md

 run_tests
 ```

-This runs a check on all features of the library.
+This runs checks on all features of the library.

 ### Compiling the documentation